 You will have to pay tax when you sell your ETF investment for a capital gain, or when you receive a dividend.

 Generally, selling an ETF for a profit will trigger a capital gains tax liability in Australia.
 Some ETFs give you the underlying benefit of the assets sold, which means every time the ETF sells an asset, this will trigger a capital gain or loss for you.
 With other ETFs, a capital gains tax liability is only triggered when you sell the ETF.

-You might also be able to benefit from franking credits on the dividends paid by Australian companies that the ETF has invested in.
+You might also benefit from franking credits on the dividends paid by Australian companies that the ETF has invested in.

 Market impact of ETFs

 ETFs are a popular way to invest in many assets at the one time, through a single trade, but some argue that ETFs can have a negative impact on the market.

 ETF creation and redemption